 EurECCA is managed by the Board.
 The Board is comprised of at least 3 members up to a maximum of 7.
 Board members can come from full members only.
 The Board has 3 executive directors, a President, Vice-President and a General Secretary, coming from different members and different countries.
 All Board members will act collectively on behalf of all the members and in the interest of EurECCA.

-At the last annual EurECCA Conference on the 17 October 2019 in Lisbon the new Board was elected:
+At the last annual EurECCA Conference on the 16 June 2021 the new Board was elected: